arnaudcasame/noon/README.md

 ## License information
-nono has no license yet.
+$noon has no license yet.
 You can use, copy, modify, merge, publish, distribute, sublicense it.
 But you always need to state that Arnaud Casamé is the original author of this template.

-Project is developed and maintained by Arnaud Casamé
+The $noon project is developed and maintained by Arnaud Casamé